Scoring and Reporting

 Score Verification

-Score verification sessions, provided in accordance with Rules 6A-4.0021(11)(a)(b) Link opens in a new window. and 6A-4.00821(10)(a)(b), F.A.C.
-Link opens in a new window., allow examinees an opportunity to review written performance responses and/or multiple-choice items answered incorrectly and to submit scoring challenges.
+Score verification sessions, provided in accordance with Rules 6A-4.0021(11)(a)(b) and 6A-4.00821(10)(a)(b), F.A.C. , allow examinees an opportunity to review written performance responses and/or multiple-choice items answered incorrectly and to submit scoring challenges.
 For multiple-choice tests, examinees who receive a non-passing score within 10 scale score points of the passing scale score (200) are eligible to request an appointment for score verification.
 This eligibility criterion was put into place to maximize the efficiency and practicality of the process for both examinees and the Department.
 Score verification sessions are NOT an opportunity to retake an examination or to modify your responses, and they are NOT provided for study purposes; examinees are not given the correct answers to multiple-choice items and are not provided with information on how to improve responses to performance assessments.

 Score Verification is a systematic, detailed process that employs the efforts of multiple assessment personnel, including subject-matter experts, Department staff, and contractor staff.
 The examinee's fee of $75 funds this process, which includes the production, gathering, and administration of score-verification materials; seat time at the testing site; content expert process fees; and time required by assessment personnel to review challenged items and responses and make informed scoring decisions.